vikkki/xSelectCells/README.md

 And any further explorations.

 ## Future features
-I'm still working on extracting coor info from spatial obj, expecially whenther is more than one slides.
+I'm still working on extracting color info from spatial obj, expecially whenther is more than one slides.
 Really hope that this mini tool would save your a cup of coffe time during research!
-And any suggestion and idea would be more than welcome 🌶🌶🌶
+And any suggestion and idea would be more than welcomed 🌶🌶🌶